BetterThanTomorrow/joyride/README.md

 Joyride is Powered by [SCI](https://github.com/babashka/sci) (Small Clojure Interpreter).

+The default language of Joyride is [Clojure](https://clojure.org), but you can also use JavaScript for hacking your VS Code environment.

 See [doc/api.md](https://github.com/BetterThanTomorrow/joyride/blob/master/doc/api.md) for documentation about the Joyride API.

 Your feedback is highly welcome!